-Before you begin: A Channel is a combination of multiple Data Sources, With Channels you can define what metrics are displayed and how they are visualized in your Dashboards.
-There are two types of channels.
-There are Predefined Channels which already exist within your Dashboards.
+Before you begin: A Channel is a combination of multiple Data Sources or Views, allowing the user to combine metrics from these sources.
+With Channels, you can define what metrics are displayed and how they are visualized in your Dashboards.
+There are two types of channels: predefined and custom.
+Predefined Channels are pre-built groupings of data sources.
 They include the following:

 - Email Services